Aidin-Sahneh/Foundations-of-RAG-Benchmarking/README.md

-# R2L Lab Onboarding Quiz: Implementation Challenge
+# Implementation Challenge

-This project implements and evaluates two fundamental information retrieval systems, a sparse retriever (BM25) and a dense retriever (Sentence-BERT + FAISS), as part of the R2L Lab Onboarding Quiz.
+This project implements and evaluates two fundamental information retrieval systems, a sparse retriever (BM25) and a dense retriever (Sentence-BERT + FAISS).
 The systems are benchmarked on the `SciFact` dataset from the BEIR library.

 ## Project Structure